 DCNR updated management plans for each of its 20 forest districts.
 Public input was gathered though public meetings, surveys, and comments.

 The Bureau of Forestry contracted for the harvesting of approximately 10,470 acres of timber on state forest land, providing about $12 million in revenue for the commonwealth.
 While helping to maintain forest health, the timber harvesting program provides renewable wood products to consumers, supports local jobs and industry, and creates early-successional forests that benefit wildlife.

 Good Neighbor Authority Agreement

-The Bureau of Forestry entered into an agreement with the Allegheny National Forest (U.S. Forest Service) to share resources and cooperate to more efficiently achieve common management objectives.
+In 2018, the DCNR Bureau of Forestry entered an agreement with Allegheny National Forest (U.S.D.A.
+Forest Service) to share resources and cooperate to more efficiently achieve common management objectives.